GeoMash/strappy/docs/guides/GenericComponent/README.md

 so any changes to the model will cause store change events to be fired.
 Since this model will belong to a shared store, this is a very powerful thing as you effectively update every component currently using this shared store simply by modifying the model instance.

+We're assuming your data is coming from the server.
+So we want to update our view to reflect any large changes that may happen.
+To do this we can tie into the onSync event of the store.

 	$JSKK.Class.create
 	(
 		{